 This Recommendation defines the following terms:

-3.2.1 Actuating Element: According to control theory... <tbd>.

-3.2.2 AuditValue.req: A H.248.1 AuditValue command request.
+3.2.1 AuditValue.req: A H.248.1 AuditValue command request.

-3.2.3 Sensor Element: According to control theory... <tbd>.

 [End Correction]

 [Begin Correction]

 6.1 Basic ECN control loop

 [IETF RFC 3168] defines an addition to IP for ECN support.
 This support relates to a unidirectional connection model, i.e., IP traffic in IP source host to IP destination host direction.
 Figure 1 illustrates the basic ECN control principle.
 The control loop may be abstracted by four components in the user plane: